Package 'cleanepi'

 target_columns

-A vector of columns names to be converted from numeric to date.
-When the input data is a linelist object, this parameter can be set to linelist_tags if you wish to only convert the tagged columns.
+A <vector> of columns names to be converted from numeric to date.
+When the input data is a <linelist> object, this parameter can be set to linelist_tags to apply the conversion exclusively to the tagged columns.

 ref_date

-A reference date.
+A <Date> value with reference date.
 This can also be a character string with the name of the reference column.

 forward

-A Boolean to indicate whether the counts started after the reference date (TRUE) or not (FALSE).
+A <logical> to indicate whether the counts started after the reference date (TRUE) or not (FALSE).
 The default is TRUE.

 Value

-A data frame where the column of interest are updated
+A <data.frame> or <linelist> where the column of interest are updated

 Examples